GGC-DSA/SchoolIndex/README.md

 # SchoolIndex
 Develop School Index for Studypool

+## Description
+The objective of this project is to develop a comprehensive database encompassing colleges, universities, and online schools across the United States.
+The database aims to assist students in their research endeavors by providing information on various aspects of each educational institution.
+Notably, the system will incorporate filtering functionalities, enhancing the efficiency of students' searches and facilitating access to relevant data.

-## Team Structure
+## Spring 2024 Team
-Niecia - Data Modeler and Team Manager
+Niecia -Team Manager and Data Modeler

-Cobi - Data Analyzer and Client Liason
+Cobi - Client Liason and Data Analyzer

-Nathaniel - Vizualizer and Project Documentation
+Nathaniel - Visualizer and Project Documentation